plooploops/kv-function-apps/Scenarios-Read-Me/README-eh-az-function-kv.md

 For reference we can use this [deployment script](../Scenarios/eh-az-function-kv/deploy.ps1) from the project root directory to stand up the components for this exercise.

 We can create a resource group, a storage account, and a function app with an app service plan.
+We will also assign a managed identity to the function app.

 ```powershell
 az group create -n myResourceGroup -l westus